A Jedi's Fight - A Star Wars Fan Fiction Story

 "Master?"

-"Yes, young padawan, what's wrong with you?"
+"Yes, Ian, what's the matter?"
 Luke looked up from the control panel of the Millennium Falcon.

-He had just come out of a long Force contact through the Jedi-pendant.
-Liane had been very concerned about Ian, and he had reassured her that they had found Ian in good health.
+He had just come out of a long Force contact with Liane using Jedi telepathy.
+She had responded easily when he had sought contact with her.
+She had told him how very concerned she was about Ian.
+He had reassured her, and said that they had found Ian in good health.
 He also had given her a detailed story about what had happened on Palomintar Four and what he and his friends had decided.
-She had listened with great interest and had encouraged him to help Toallin and Mugin.
-Inwardly he had felt a great happiness, because she accepted and agreed with the consequences of these unexpected new developments.
+She had listened with great interest and immediately had encouraged him to help Toallin and Mugin.
+Her unconditional support for the new developments he had give him a warm feeling of happiness, because she accepted the consequences of his decision to give the Quelans his support.
+Not for a moment had she brought up the issue that he wouldn't be able to visit her again very soon.
+However he had made her promise that she would make use of the Jedi-pendant to contact him whenever she felt the need.
+With a laugh she had promised she would.

-Now he focussed his mind on the young padawan who had entered the control room.
+Now he focussed his mind on his friend who had entered the control room.
 He felt a great uneasiness and disappointment in the young man.

 "Master, why do I have to join general Solo and master Leia again; I thought ...
 Why can't I remain your padawan?
 Is it because you know about my affection for Liane?"